Frank and Nelcie Williams Memorial Scholarship

 They were very dedicated to the community where they lived in Edison, New Jersey.
 Frank and Nelcie were kind people who were committed to their family, community and church.

-Because of their love of the Edison community and their passion for the education of students, the Frank and Nelcie Williams Memorial Scholarship will support a student from New Jersey.
+Because of their love of the Edison community and their passion for the education of students, the Frank and Nelcie Williams Memorial Scholarship will support a high school senior from New Jersey.

-In order to apply, students must be from New Jersey.
+In order to apply, you must be a high school senior in New Jersey.
 In your application, write about goals you’d like to achieve through your education and what you believe is in store for your future.

 Selection Criteria: